Russia sanctions: What you need to know

 Reinstating Russian adoptions would likely go hand in hand with weakening the sanctions applied under the Magnitsky Act.

-Bill Browder, a key proponent behind the Magnitsky Act, has said that Putin is desperate to have the US drop the Magnitsky sanctions, arguing that they will likely hit Putin himself in the future.
+Bill Browder, a key proponent behind the act, has said that Putin is desperate to have the US drop the Magnitsky sanctions, arguing that they will likely hit Putin himself in the future.

 "For Putin, this is his single largest foreign policy priority, to get rid of these sanctions, which sanctions him and the other people around him," Browder told CNN's Fareed Zakaria in a recent interview.